healeycodes/dumac/README.md

 <br>

-`cargo flamegraph` of the "deep" benchmark:
+`cargo flamegraph` of the "deep" benchmark; 91% of time spent on the optimal syscalls with 9% of scheduling overhead.

 <img src="https://github.com/healeycodes/dumac/blob/main/flamegraph.svg" alt="cargo flamegraph of the benchmark.">

-91% of time spent on the optimal syscalls with 9% of scheduling overhead.